Protect your valuable data from cyberattacks and breaches.

 Encryption is a crucial security measure that protects your data by rendering it unreadable to unauthorized users.

-3. Prevent SQL Injection Attacks: Defending Against Malicious Code
+3. Prevent sql Injection Attacks: Defending Against Malicious Code

-SQL injection attacks are a common threat to web applications that interact with databases.
+sql injection attacks are a common threat to web applications that interact with databases.
 Attackers exploit vulnerabilities in code to inject malicious SQL commands, potentially gaining unauthorized access to your data or manipulating it.

 4. Regularly Monitor and Audit Database Activity: Detecting Suspicious Behavior